w3ctag/promises-guide/README.md

 > **[ECMASCRIPT]** [ECMA-262 ECMAScript Language Specification, Edition 6](http://people.mozilla.org/~jorendorff/es6-draft.html).
 Draft.
 URL: http://people.mozilla.org/~jorendorff/es6-draft.html

 Promises previously appeared in the DOM specification, but have been moved in to the ECMAScript language; it is no longer correct to reference the DOM specification.
 Relatedly, ECMAScript promises were for a while drafted at [domenic/promises-unwrapping](https://github.com/domenic/promises-unwrapping), but have since progressed into the official ECMAScript drafts; domenic/promises-unwrapping should not be used as a normative reference.

+## Appendix: Legacy APIs for Asynchronicity

+Many web platform APIs were written before the advent of promises, and thus came up with their own ad-hoc ways of signaling asynchronous operation completion or failure.
+These include:

+- IndexedDB returning [`IDBRequest`](http://www.w3.org/TR/IndexedDB/#request-api) objects, with their `onsuccess` and `onerror` events
+- The File API's [methods](http://www.w3.org/TR/file-system-api/#methods) taking various `successCallback` and `errorCallback` parameters
+- The Notifications API's [`requestPermission`](http://notifications.spec.whatwg.org/#dom-notification-requestpermission) method, which calls its callback with `"granted"` or `"denied"`
+- The Fullscreen API's [`requestFullscreen`](http://fullscreen.spec.whatwg.org/#dom-element-requestfullscreen) method, which triggers `onfullscreenchange` or `onfullscreenerror` events on the `document` object that must be listened to in order to detect success or failure.
+- XMLHttpRequest's [`send`](http://xhr.spec.whatwg.org/#the-send%28%29-method) method, which triggers `onreadystatechange` multiple times and updates properties of the object with status information which must be consulted in order to accurately detect success or failure of the ultimate state transition

+If you find yourself doing something even remotely similar to these, stop, and instead use promises.